 Attending a support group can be very valuable to you as an adoptive parent.
 You will be able to share common experiences and gain support from others in similar situations.
 Many parents say that the groups help them feel “relieved and refreshed”.
 Below are some groups that are happening around the state.

-Waterford Country School: has two support groups focus on families who are adopting children from the state foster care system.
+Waterford Country School: has a support group that focuses on families who are adopting/have adopted children from the state foster care system.

 Other Support Groups in CT